 Other things you need to know

 You must keep records of the quantity, nature, origin and, where relevant, the destination and treatment method of all waste recovered.
-You must retain these records for two years.
+You must keep these records for 2 years.
 During this time, you must make these records available to us if we ask for them.

-If you want to use up to two depolluted end-of-life vehicles as parts for vehicles, you should register:
+If you want to use up to 2 depolluted end-of-life vehicles as parts for vehicles, you should register: